P2-718na/SIR-model-simulation/README.md

 - [gnuplot](http://www.gnuplot.info/) (optional)

 ## Building
-The preferred way to compile this code is by using CMake.
+The preferred way to build this code is by using CMake.
 ```shell
 mkdir build
 cd build